Setting Up Your Company

 Costs of Setting Up a Limited Company

-• VAT compliance costs if you exceed the £90,000 threshold
+• VAT administration costs are once above the threshold

 How Long Does It Take to Register a Company?

-• Online applications: Usually approved within 24 hours
+• Online applications: often approved within 24 hours

-• Paper applications: May take up to 10 working days
+• Paper applications: can take up to 10 working days

 Thinking of Switching from Sole Trader to Limited Company?

-• Draw a mix of salary and dividends - check out our calculator
+• Use a mix of salary and dividends, subject to advice

 Planning the Transition